vupdivup/obsidian-everforest-spruce/README.md

 **Everforest Spruce** is an Obsidian theme based on [Everforest](https://github.com/sainnhe/everforest) by [Sainnhe Park](https://github.com/sainnhe), created as a decluttered alternative to existing variations.
 It aims to be minimalistic while guiding focus to important text sections via the palette's accent colors.

-This theme is currently **dark-mode only**.
-It uses Everforest's medium-contrast color scheme, with a dimmed background to reduce eye strain.
-Classic markdown elements like bolds, italics, lists and blockquotes are emphasized through subtle colored highlights.
+> Everforest Spruce is currently **dark-mode only**.

+## Features

+Here are a couple of reasons to try out **Everforest Spruce**:

+- Pleasant yet subtle Everforest color scheme
+- Visual separation through colored elements
+- Reduced eye strain via a dimmed background
+- Sleek mono-color headings
+- Readable code blocks based on Everforest's highlighting rules
+- Simplified tables for a solidifed design